ericSnyderSIO/wheresWhaledo_triton/README.md

 1) "TDet" (Dimensions Nx1): time of detection in MATLAB's datenum format.
 2) "Ang" (Dim Nx2): angles of arrival to the array, where: Ang(:,1) represents the azimuthal angle in degrees, where 0 deg is due west, 90 deg is due north, etc; Ang(:,2) represents the elevation angle in degrees, where 0 deg is directly down, 180 deg is up.
 3) "LDet" (Nx1): likelihood of detection, dimensions Nx1.
 An arbitrary value representing how likely a particular detection is an actual detection.
 Value could be average peak of the cross-correlation of the data across all four channels, peak energy, or other values user chooses.
 4) "HydLoc" (1x3): Location of the array.
-HydLoc = [latitude, longitude, depth]. a) Latitude in decimal degrees is + for north, - for south of equator. b) Longitude is + for east, - for west of prime meridian. c) Depth is meters beneath sea surface (+ is down).
+HydLoc = [latitude, longitude, depth].
+Latitude in decimal degrees is + for north, - for south of equator.
+Longitude is + for east, - for west of prime meridian.
+Depth is meters beneath sea surface (+ is down).

 The program will autosave progress in "D:\tempsave.mat". \n Maybe some day I'll make a user manual or comment my code, but today is not that day.